Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

     ![header_as_displayed_on_desktop](./assets/images/header_and_nav.png)

-    + The navigation section is positioned at the top of each webpage in a consistent location.
+    + The navigation section is positioned at the top of the webpage in a consistent location.

-    + It contains the group's name "Rock, Paper, Scissors, Lizard, Spock" in the centre, which links to the top of the home page.
+    + It contains the website's name "Rock, Paper, Scissors, Lizard, Spock" in the centre, which links to the top of the home page.

     + A hyperlink to an external site containing a brief history of the game as well as the rules can be found underneath the site name, "Rules (new tab)".